There was a time . . .

 This sculpture was done so long ago I can’t remember what I was thinking.
 We certainly weren’t beheading children and using them as props.

 The group I was lucky enough to join meets in a room at the local community center that is also used for children’s art classes.
 It’s delightful to see their drawings posted all around … however, last session I needed to leave early and inadvertently left behind my sketches.
 Whoops.
-Naked bobbies in the children’s art space.
+Naked boobies in the children’s art space.

 Experiments with chalk – it’s soooo delightfully messy.